laravel/docs/upgrade.md

 </div>

-Optionally, if you wish to use [PHPUnit 10](https://phpunit.de/announcements/phpunit-10.html), you should delete the `processUncoveredFiles` attribute from the `<coverage>` in the `phpunit.xml` configuration file, and update the following dependencies in your application's `composer.json` file:
+Optionally, if you wish to use [PHPUnit 10](https://phpunit.de/announcements/phpunit-10.html), you should delete the `processUncoveredFiles` attribute from the `<coverage>` section of your application's `phpunit.xml` configuration file.
+Then, update the following dependencies in your application's `composer.json` file:

 <div class="content-list" markdown="1">